uclibs/scholar_use_cases/organizing_content/organizing_content_use_cases.md

 `So that:`  it is clear when a sub-collection is part of a larger collection

 `Done looks like:` on a sub-collection page, it indicates when it is part of a larger parent collection (Example: this collection https://scholar.uc.edu/collections/sufia:wm117p185 is a child of this parent collection https://scholar.uc.edu/collections/sufia:j9602120t, but there is no indication of this relationship on the child collection page)

+##Submission 14 - Adding an item to a profile \# Early Adopter
+`As a:` repository submitter

+`I want to:` to clearly distinguish between my collections and my profile when adding an item to a collection

+`So that:` when I choose to submit an item to a collection, I clearly understand that my name is for adding an item to my profile

+`Done Looks like:` a heading stating “Profile” displays in bold and italics above my name, in addition to “Your Collections”